-If Belcher’s sea snake were to bite you, you’d die if you didn’t have any antivenom around.
-It takes around thirty minutes from the time that you’re bitten, until you die.
+If a Belcher’s sea snake was to bite you, you’d almost certainly die if you didn’t have any antivenom immediately available.
+It takes around 30 minutes from the time that you’re bitten until you die.

-But even there, according to the BBC, there’s only been one recorded death.
-That man was a fisherman working on a trawler, and the exact species of sea snake wasn’t identified.
+There are a total of 70 sea snake species.
+But even if you count all species, it’s still very rare for anybody to be bitten and killed by sea snakes.
+According to the BBC, there’s just 1 recorded death.
+He was a fisherman working on a trawler, and the species of sea snake wasn’t identified.

 Can You Survive a Sea Snake Bite?

 It’s manufactured by a biotech company called CSL Limited in Australia (antivenom code MAuCSL03).
-This antivenom works for all sea snakes in the same family around Australia and southeast Asia.
+This antivenom works for all sea snakes in the same family (Elapidae) around Australia and Southeast Asia.

-The only caveat is that if you’re out at sea and you’re bitten by one, it will be quite challenging to survive.
+The only caveat is that if you’re out at sea and you’re bitten by one, it will be hard to get treated in time.
 That’s because the venom is so fast-acting, it can take little more than half an hour to kill you.
-If you don’t happen to have some antivenom already, it might be hard to source some in that time.